aspose-page/Aspose.Page-API-References/english/java/com.aspose.eps.device/_index.md

 ---
 title: com.aspose.eps.device
 second_title: Aspose.Page for Java API Reference
-description: The bcom.aspose.eps.device/b package provides classes of possible devices and save options that can be used while converting PS/EPS to other formats.
+description: The com.aspose.eps.device package provides classes of possible devices and save options that can be used while converting PS/EPS to other formats.
 type: docs
 weight: 10
 url: /java/com.aspose.eps.device/